DANS-KNAW/dd-dans-sword2-examples/docs/index.md

     the example programs using the `run-deposit.sh` script specify instead of your user name the literal string `API_KEY` and instead of your password the API-token.

+    _Note that using the API-token is the **only** way to authenticate if your Data Station account is using an external identity provider such as
+    SURFconext or Google._

 ##### Output analysis